Iris wattii: Description

 The leaves are evergreen in mild areas.
+In the fan stage, the internodes are very short, but as the flowers begin to form, the internodes suddenly lengthen.
 The foliage is larger than Iris confusa.

 Iris wattii is the tallest species of all the crested irises.

-It has fattened, 'bamboo-like' stems, that has grown up to between 50 and 100 cm tall and 1-1.5 cm wide.
+It has fattened, 'bamboo-like' stems, that has grown up to between 50 and 100 cm tall and between 1 and 1.5 cm wide.